hana-hiro/graphillion-trails/README.txt

 3. Preparation

-Install Python and then Graphillion.
+Install Python and then Graphillion (see above).

 4. Running the program